QuantiModo/quantimodo-android-chrome-ios-web-app/README.md

 ```
 ### Explanation

-`client_source_name` : Replace MoodiModo with your app name (The one you requested from hello@quantimodo.com while generating your app).
+`client_source_name` : Replace MedTLC with your app name (The one you requested from hello@quantimodo.com while generating your app).

 `domain` : This is the domain used for making api requests